byte/opencart-modules/iPay88/Readme.txt

 2. log in to your admin backend

-3. go to "Extensions" --> Payment --> iPay88 Payment Gateway --> install
+3. go to "Extensions" --> Payment --> iPay88 Payment Gateway --> Install

 4. Click "Edit" and you will see the following fields ;

-Merchnat Code:  <-- key in your merchant code here
+Merchant ID/Code:  <-- key in your merchant code here

-Merchnat Key:   <-- key in your merchant key here
+Merchant Key:   <-- key in your merchant key here

 Order Status:   <-- select your status for successful status